-A mother from Charlotte, North Carolina has an important message for parents this week about the importance of preparing kids for an emergency, after a choking attack left her completely dependent on her kids for help.
+A mother from Charlotte, North Carolina has an important message for parents about the importance of preparing kids for an emergency, after a choking attack left her completely dependent on her kids for help.

 As a result of two separate neck surgeries she’s undergone in the past year, Lindsay says she chokes often, but it’s never happened without another adult around.